 - Amendments & Prior Year Return Filing.
 If you need to amend your current year (if already filed) or prior year return, or need to file an entirely new prior year return, Liberty Online allows you to do so for free.

-The Basic plan has all the features and functions of the EZ package, plus:
+The Basic plan has all the features and functions of the Simple package, plus:

 - Itemized Deductions.
 The Basic plan supports Schedule A, which allows you to itemize your deductions.